 Kent Austin is the beloved coach of the local high school football team, a religious man and hero in the community.
 After years of near misses, Kent’s team has a shot at the state championship, a welcome point of pride in a town that has had its share of hardships.

 Just before playoffs begin, the town and the team are thrown into shock when horrifically, impossibly, another teenage girl is found murdered.
-When details emerge that connect the crime to the Austin brothers, the two are forced to unite to stop a killer—and to confront their buried rage and grief before history repeats itself again.
+As details emerge that connect the crime to the Austin brothers, the two must confront their buried rage and grief-and unite to stop a killer.